-I helped my father build a picnic table with attached benches.
-I was just old enough to push and pull the handsaw through the redwood.
-The smell and texture and the pleasure of working that wood remain with me today.
-But our table had a flaw.
-If its benches were not evenly weighted, it would tip over and spill the watermelon, ice cream, or whatever fare we shared.
+I helped my father build a picnic table.
+I was just old enough to push the handsaw through the redwood.
+I can still smell that wood and remember how easy it was to bend a copper nail.
+Our table had a flaw.
+If its attached benches were not evenly weighted, it would tip over.
+I can still hear Aunt Dorothy shriek.
 I became interested in design.